 At our most recent check, the Washington Department of Fish and Wildlife’s stocking plan called for 31,000 catchable trout to be planted in March, plus 650 “jumbo” trout in October.

 Anglers can fish from the shore near Orville Road, which runs along the lake’s north side.

-Hook-and-bobber setups with bait are a good way to bring in rainbow trout, which often look for meals at the surface and are drawn to bright patterns.
-Fish closer to the bottom if bobber fishing isn’t working.
+Hook-and-bobber setups with bait are a good way to bring in rainbow trout, which often look for meals at the surface and are drawn to activity and bright patterns.

-From April to mid-June, fishing prospects for rainbow trout are good to excellent at Kapowsin Lake.
+From April to mid-June, fishing prospects for rainbow trout are good to excellent at Lake Kapowsin.